 How did my son become an alcoholic?

-You had a hand in it when you looked away from that party or gathering of friends who were drinking at your house, boat, or cottage.
+You had a hand in it when you looked away from that party or gathering of friends drinking at your house, boat, or cottage.
 Or maybe you didn’t look away.
-Perhaps you encouraged drinking at your house because you think teens are going to drink anyway, so it might as well be at your place where you can keep an eye on them.
+Perhaps you encouraged drinking at your house because you think teens will drink anyway, so it might as well be at your place where you can watch them.

-We didn’t allow underage drinking in our house, but my son knew who allowed it or who ignored it, and he went there.
+We didn’t allow underage drinking in our house, but my son knew who allowed or ignored it, and he went there.

 Our privilege did not protect our son from drinking